Jouzer/Pathfinding_demo/README.md

     *A-star Algorithm: Implement the A-star algorithm to find the shortest path between two points.*</br>
     *Visualization: Provide a visual representation of the pathfinding process.*</br>

-Status at beginning; I don't have C++ in Visual Studio installed, only gcc in VsCode.
-I only heard of SDL today, it sounds more interesting to me personally than doing something with an engine such as Unity or Unreal.
-I have created multiple ASCII grid based games/protos, and one of them had self-made "AI" the enemies trying to chase you, so it's not totally foreign either.
+Status at beginning; I only heard of SDL today, it sounds more interesting to me personally than doing something with an engine such as Unity or Unreal.
+I have created multiple ASCII grid based games/protos, and one of them had self-made "AI" the enemies trying to chase you, so the challenge is not totally foreign either

 Project active working time from design to completion 7½h.
 Demo is working, not polished.
 No prior experience working with A-star or SDL2.